 This article was automatically translated from the original Turkish version.

-Since I began my career in journalism, I have reviewed the past two to three months of each year to understand what has transpired in the country through various channels.
-Of course, the most reliable way to do this is by examining data, listening to academics, and reading reports published by official institutions for public awareness.
-The most valuable dataset that has captured my attention over the last three years is the NARKOLOG Report prepared by the Presidency of Fight Against Narcotic Crimes.
-The report offers a comprehensive perspective on Turkey’s drug problem.
-Let us examine it together 2025 report.
+Since I began my career in journalism, I have reviewed each year’s final two to three months to understand what has transpired in Türkiye through various channels.
+Naturally, the most reliable way to do this is by examining data, listening to academics, and reading reports published by official institutions for public awareness.
+The most valuable dataset that has captured my attention over the past three years is the NARKOLOG Report prepared by the Presidency for Combating Narcotic Crimes.
+The report offers a comprehensive perspective on Türkiye’s drug problem.
+Let us examine the 2025 report together.

-The NARKOLOG Report, prepared by the General Directorate of Security under the Ministry of Interior of the Republic of Türkiye, provides a detailed analysis of who drug users are, the conditions under which they live, the types of substances they use, and how this phenomenon transforms within the family, societal, and security dimensions Türkiye.
+The NARKOLOG Report, prepared by the Presidency for Combating Narcotic Crimes under the General Directorate of Security of the Ministry of Interior of the Republic of Türkiye, provides a detailed analysis of who uses drugs in Türkiye, under what conditions they live, which substances they prefer, and how this phenomenon transforms into family, societal, and security issues.

-This dataset, based on the testimonies of tens of thousands of users, is not limited to tables and graphs; it also presents a strategic snapshot that can guide Türkiye’s fight against drugs.
+Based on testimonies from tens of thousands of users, this dataset is not merely composed of tables and graphs; it also presents a strategic snapshot that will guide Türkiye’s efforts in combating drugs.

 Gender Distribution - NARKOLOG 2025